ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Mechanisms.md

 1. When should a page on disk be brought into memory?
 2. Which resident page in memory should be moved out to disk?

 The first policy for the first question is **demand paging**: Only load in a page when a page fault occurs.
-This throws a page fault for every new page, so the cost of this one is
+This throws a page fault for every new page, so the cost of this one is huge.

 ### Virtual Memory Area
 The table of information on allocated memory with **permissions**, **present bits**, and **valid bits**.
 The hardware only cares about permissions and the present bit; the OS cares about the valid bit.
 When the page is on disk, the PPN is the physical location on disk; when the page is in memory, the PPN is the location on the page table.